Iron Deficiency Anaemia

 How is iron deficiency anaemia diagnosed?

-Can iron deficiency anaemia be treated?
+Can iron deficiency anaemia be treated with diet alone?

 Can iron deficiency anaemia be prevented?